corsairmarks/machine_shipset_gigastructures_ringworld_compatibility/mod/README.md

     * Add compatibility trigger for other mods to check whether this one is active
     * Remove unnecessary `giga_fixes.txt overrides`
 * 1.6.0 Mark as compatible with Stellaris version 3.7 "Canis Minor"
+    * Remove unnecessary Matrioska Brain entities - it has its own model as or Gigastructural Engineering 3.27 and no longer reuses ringworld segments

 ## Source Code